Zennis: Mindfulness and the Spin of the Ball

 Imagine that you are the last player on the varsity ladder, and you are playing a challenge match against the number one player on the junior varsity.
 If you win, it will be status quo.
 If he beats you, however, you will have to switch to JV.
 Imagine further that a match point arises against you.
 You are returning serve.
 Your opponent hits his first serve to your backhand but it lands just long.
 You see that it is out, but you hit it back anyway.
 Your shot doesn't mean anything in Self One’s competitive world because it won't affect the outcome of the match.
 Self One disengages from this shot, and frets about how to return the next serve.
 Self Two, on the other hand, doesn't care about what is “at stake.”
 It cares only about hitting great tennis shots.
 In our hypothetical it does just that, detonating a topspin backhand return of the out serve.
 Of course, since the first serve was out, Two’s epic shot doesn't count any more than the faulted first serve did.

 Now your opponent hits his second serve, again to your backhand, but this time it lands in the service box.
 As the ball curves in, Self One is about to disrupt Two's ability to hit another brilliant backhand.
-As thoughts of the JV’s sorry win-loss record bounce around in your prefrontal cortex, One goes into fight or flight mode, recruiting the reptilian brain, its partner in the crime of negative thinking.
+As thoughts of the JV’s sorry win-loss record and spartan locker room bounce around in your prefrontal cortex, One goes into fight or flight mode, recruiting the reptilian brain, its partner in the crime of negative thinking.
 Self One’s fear of losing puts Two in a straight-jacket.
 You choke and hit a high floater back over the net.
 Your opponent puts the weak return away.
 You and Self One go to drown your sorrows in a bottle of Tequila.
 Self Two, on the other hand, just wants to go hit more flawless ground strokes on some back court.